comp-machine-learning-spring2021/portfolio-HelenaSG/README.md

   * [Music Genre Classification](https://github.com/comp-machine-learning-spring2021/portfolio-HelenaSG/tree/main/Music-Genre-Classification):
     - Working with **numerical and categorical data**
     * A complete walk-through on the machine learning process
+      * Preprocessed data and selected meaningful features
+      * Performed cross-validation to choose between kNN, SVM, and Random Forests
+      * Looked into optimized combination of hyperparameters for the chosen model

   * [Text Mining](https://github.com/comp-machine-learning-spring2021/portfolio-HelenaSG/tree/main/Text-Mining):
     - Working with **text data**
     * Document-level sentiment analysis
+      * Trained a classifier on an already existing labeled dataa and applied it to a problem of interest
+      * Performed text mining with sentiment analysis
+      * Created visualizations to analyze texts

 :small_blue_diamond: **Unsupervised Learning**

   * [Clustering and Vintage Art](https://github.com/comp-machine-learning-spring2021/portfolio-HelenaSG/tree/main/Clustering-and-Vintage-Art):
     - Working with **images** and creating Arts
     * Implementations, comparisons, and applications of clustering algorithms
+      * Implemented K-means clustering and Spectral clustering from scratch
+      * Compared algorithms and discussed the efficacy of the work via time
+      * Applied the K-means algorithm to conduct vintage image transformation

 ## :small_orange_diamond: Highlights